Protest Leader Bush Ousts 20-Year US Rep. Clay in Missouri

 Bush, 44, also had backing from political action committee Justice Democrats and Fight Corporate Monopolies this election.
 She campaigned for Vermont Sen. Bernie Sanders during his presidential bid.

 Bush’s primary win essentially guarantees her a seat in Congress representing the heavily Democratic St. Louis area.
-Missouri’s 1st Congressional District has been represented by Clay or his father for a half-century.
+Missouri’s 1st Congressional District, which encompasses Ferguson, has been represented by Clay or his father for a half-century.
 Bill Clay served 32 years before retiring in 2000.
 William Lacy Clay, 64, was elected that year.

 Clay didn't face a serious challenger until Bush.
 This year, he ran on his decades-long record in Congress.